olawaleade/aws-tag-manangement/README.md

-# CCoE Tag Management
+# CCoE
-A repository for managing AWS Tag Management for Member Accounts in Public Cloud with code
+A repository for managing policies of each Public Cloud with code

 ## AWS